FlowFuse/website/src/blog/2024/09/node-red-version-control-with-snapshots.md

 ### Creating Snapshots for Cloud and Device Instances

-With this understanding, let’s walk through the steps to create a snapshot in FlowFuse.
-But before that, let’s understand the differences between a cloud instance and a device instance.
+Before we begin, it’s essential to understand the differences between a cloud instance and a device instance.
+For more information, refer to the [Documentation](/docs/user/concepts/#what-is-the-difference-between-an-instance-and-a-device%3F).

-- **Cloud Instance**: This is a Node-RED instance running on the FlowFuse platform.
-That could be in the cloud or on-premise.

-- **Device Instance**: This refers to a Node-RED instance running on your edge devices, which are connected to the FlowFuse platform through the [FlowFuse Device Agent](/product/device-agent/).

-Before we begin, lets discuss the 2 kinds of device assignment we have in FlowFuse.
+Additionally, let’s discuss the two types of device assignments available in FlowFuse:

 * Application Device
   * When a device is assigned to an instance, it can be considered as a mirror of the instance.
 In Fleet mode, it downloads and runs the target snapshot.
 * Instance Device